Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

 A system is simply a view of a whole unit, organisation, team, problem etc. broken down into its components.
 These are ordered, viewed, and considered in line with a plan or strategy.

 Organisations use information systems to guide business decisions.
 They use information systems to collect data and process it according to the needs of the business.
 Businesses operate more efficiently by using varied information systems to interact with customers and partners, curtail costs and generate revenues.
-For Umuzi’s recruitment, it’s all about understanding who has applied to which department, is there enough space in the chosen department, and are there agencies and other companies out there looking for a recruit from that department.
+For Umuzi’s recruitment, it’s all about understanding who has applied to which department, is there enough space in the chosen department, and are there agencies and other companies out there looking for a learner from that department.
 Info coming in from all angles!

 In Systems Theory, a system is defined in two ways: